dansanderson/tpn65/README.md

     return
 ```

-TPN is a much dumber project: a cross-transpiler with syntax similar to Eleven.
-It does not run on the MEGA65, one of Eleven's most important features.
+TPN is a cross-transpiler with syntax similar to Eleven.
+It does not run directly on the MEGA65, one of Eleven's most important features.
 Instead, it's just a way to generate BASIC 65 PRG files on a PC for use on a MEGA65.

-The primary goal of TPN is to allow cross-development of BASIC programs without the syntax hindrances of CBM BASIC that are required by the transpiler petcat, especially line numbers.
+The primary goal of TPN is to allow cross-development of Commodore BASIC programs without the syntax hindrances of CBM BASIC that are required by the transpiler `petcat`, especially line numbers.
 TPN takes a source file in an Eleven-like syntax and converts it to BASIC 65 text.
 You can then feed this text to `petcat` to produce a PRG file.
 That's it.

 A secondary goal of TPN is for the generated BASIC text to be readable by humans directly on the MEGA65, as a code sample.
 TPN tries to pick sensible line numbers and two-character variable names, and does not crunch interior space.

+It is not a goal for TPN to support all Eleven source files, or track development of the Eleven project.
+I just wanted something roughly similar.
+It probably comes close, but it's only marginally useful to interoperate with Eleven.

+You can use TPN to make BASIC programs for other Commodore computers supported by `petcat`.
+Currently, TPN reserves all MEGA65 BASIC keywords, so they cannot be used as long variable names.
+It would take little effort to add a command-line option to select a keyword set for a different BASIC.
+Feel free to ask for or contribute that feature!

-"TPN" stands for "Ten Point Nine" because I was in a hurry.
+"TPN" stands for "Ten Point Nine," which isn't anything but I was in a hurry and didn't put much thought into it.

 ## Set-up